 Neither of these needs to be filled completely, but you should quickly see how much your geckos actually eat in a night and you can adjust what you give them accordingly.

 Babies generally eat about 1 teaspoon of food; adults can eat up to 2 tablespoons; juveniles eat somewhere in between.
 Some geckos are piggies and some eat very little.

 - Somewhere to hide.
 Whether it’s living or fake plants, a cork bark tube filled with moss, a simple toilet paper tube, or even a small cardboard box, Crested Geckos need a place to hide to feel safe.They also appreciate humid hides, which are generally small containers with moist substrate.
 These can also help with shedding problems, but are not as critical as just having some place to hide.

 - An enclosure with room to move around.
 Many people feel that young crested geckos are more comfortable in small enclosures such as small Kritter Keepers, plastic shoeboxes (with holes) or even glass jars.
 Few if any would recommend anything smaller.
 Even babies need more room than there is in a plastic sandwich-sized tupperware box.

-Being arboreal creatures, Crested Geckos prefer height to width, so it is often better to turn traditional long aquariums on their sides when they are used to house geckos, but they are usable either way.
+Being arboreal creatures, Crested Geckos prefer height to width, so it is often better to turn traditional long aquariums vertically on their sides when they are used to house climbing geckos, but they are usable either way.

 That is basically it.
 In the other subpages of the Housing section we cover how to put together simple and basic setups, standard and typical tanks, and elaborate crested gecko terrariums, as well as guides on choosing materials to use.